 Drupal vs. WordPress: which is better?

 Looking for a website-building platform?
-Drupal and WordPress are both popular choices, used by tens of thousands of people around the world to create their sites.
+Drupal vs WordPress are both popular choices, used by tens of thousands of people around the world to create their sites.
 Both are open-source, free-to-use platforms that feature great content management tools.
 Both also boast tools for digital asset management, SEO, and multi-channel publishing.

 These two behemoths are very much leaders in the market in terms of CMS market share, and if you’re wondering which of the two options to choose, we’ve got all the information you need in the comparison guide below to help you select the platform that’ll best support your digital vision!

 While both platforms are free to use, WordPress offers additional tiers for those who want more than a basic website.
 For $5 a month, WordPress Starter users get access to a free custom domain for a year, 6GB of storage space, eCommerce functionality, and integration with Google Analytics.
-Upgrade further to WordPress Pro, and you’ll get all the benefits of the Starter plan, plus unlimited plugins, a massive 50GB of storage space, premium support, and integration with a range of platforms, including WooCommerce.
+Upgrade further to WordPress Pro, and you’ll get all the benefits of the Starter plan.
+Plus unlimited plugins, a massive 50GB of storage space, premium support, and integration with a range of platforms, including WooCommerce.

-While Drupal is completely free to use, it does require more technical knowledge, so building your project with this platform could actually involve significant additional expense, such as that involved in hiring professional web developers.
+While Drupal is completely free to use, it does require more technical knowledge.
+So building your project with this platform could actually involve significant additional expense.
+Such as that involved in hiring professional web developers.

-SEO Tools Available
+SEO Tools Available for Drupal vs WordPress

 Deploying SEO properly is a key way to drive organic traffic to your new site, so it’s important to assess the nature of the tools offered by both Drupal and WordPress to make a decision on which is right for you.

-WordPress has your back on this score: the platform offers XML sitemaps that are automatically generated that will boost your site’s visibility on those all-important search rankings.
+WordPress has your back on this score.
+The platform offers XML sitemaps that are automatically generated that will boost your site’s visibility on those all-important search rankings.
 However, only users on paid plans can access the more advanced SEO tools available.

 Drupal, on the other hand, provides modules or codes that can be used to alter existing functionalities on your website or add new features without the need to upgrade.
 Via the platform, it’s easy to add SEO modules to a site for a wide range of elements, including meta tags, site verification, page titles, XML sitemaps, and more.